 School staff at Moorooka State School need to respond to student behaviour that presents a risk of physical harm to the student themselves or others.
 It is anticipated that most instances of risky behaviour can be de-escalated and resolved quickly.
-On some rarer occasions, a student's behaviour may continue to escalate and staff need to engage immediately with positive and proactive strategies aimed at supporting the student to manage their emotional arousal and behaviour.
+On rare occasions, a student's behaviour may continue to escalate and staff need to engage immediately with positive and proactive strategies aimed at supporting the student to regulate their emotions and behaviour.